 This is an experiential class that requires critical reflexivity and regular interactions with other students through role plays, small group discussions, and dialogue.
-Students are expected to demonstrate evidence of being engaged with the readings, a willingness to risk sharing reflections and challenging one's own behavior, and a willingness to support others in the learning process.
+Students are expected to demonstrate evidence of being engaged with the readings, a willingness to risk sharing reflections and challenging one's own behavior, participate within in-class experiential learning activities in a manner conducive to their learning, as well as a willingness to support others in the learning process.
 A group is impacted when a member is absent from it or uninvolved in the activities/process.
 Students will complete a self-evaluation form returned in class at the end of each class, or alternately uploaded to D2L prior to the beginning of the next class.
 As students have a range of learning styles participation can be diverse in nature.
-Therefore, participation marks will consider involvement in the course (attending Zoom sessions, attending group practice sessions) and engaging thoughtfully in weekly discussion postings (1 posting and 1 response to a peer).
-It is the students responsibility to submit completed participation forms after each class.
+Therefore, participation marks will consider involvement in the course (attending Zoom sessions, attending group practice sessions) and engaging thoughtfully in discussion postings (1 posting and 1 response to a peer) via D2L.
+It is the student's responsibility to submit completed participation forms after each class.
 These self-evaluations will help inform the final participation mark assigned by the course instructor.